helios-network/helios-docs/docs/tutorial-basics/create-a-blog-post.md

 Feel free to play around and edit this post as much as you like.
 ```

-A new blog post is now available at [http://localhost:3000/blog/greetings](http://localhost:3000/blog/greetings).
+A new articles post is now available at [http://localhost:3000/articles/greetings](http://localhost:3000/articles/greetings).